foundry4/interview-projects/README.md

 		- POST fill products to inventory
 	* add to cart
 		- POST products to cart
-	      DELETE same products from inventory (IN one consistent operation) (avoided for readability)
+	      DELETE same products from inventory (IN one consistent operation, to be handled by consumer) (avoided for readability)
 	* remove form cart
 		- DELETE products from cart
-		  POST same products back to inventory (IN one consistent operation) (avoided for readability)
+		  POST same products back to inventory (IN one consistent operation, to be handled by consumer) (avoided for readability)

-** similar decisions have been taken for addition to cart, checkout etc.
+** similar decisions have been taken for addition to cart, checkout etc. It's quite easy to put them back but makes it complex to read.

-- the code is a MVP version and can be refactored in future.
+- The code is a MVP version and can be refactored in future.

 ### answering additional requirements